Table of Contents

 Barcodes are important for any business selling physical goods.
-They are used in brick-and-mortar stores as part of the purchase and returns process, in warehouses to track inventory and packages, by shipping carriers to locate and track shipments, and sometimes on invoices to assist with accounting.
+They are used in brick-and-mortar stores as part of the purchase and returns process, in warehouses to track inventory and packages, by shipping couriers to locate and track shipments, and sometimes on invoices to assist with accounting.

 Without barcodes, modern shipping and inbound and outbound logistics processes would be more inefficient and much more error-prone.
-Third-party logistics companies (also known as 3PLs) rely on barcodes to efficiently run their warehouses so they can better serve the companies for whom they perform fulfillment services.
+Third-party logistics companies (also known as 3PLs) rely on barcodes to efficiently run their warehouses so they can better serve the companies for whom they perform fulfilment services.

 In this guide to using shipping barcodes, we’ll go over the reasons 3PLs use shipping barcodes and why you should use them too.

 A shipping barcode is the unique machine-readable pattern of parallel lines of varying widths, printed on a shipping label to identify a shipment.
 The shipping barcode is scanned at each phase of the delivery until it reaches the customer’s shipping destination.

 How 3PLs use shipping barcodes

 Anyone shipping ecommerce inventory and/or online orders will use shipping barcodes for better ecommerce order tracking.
 3PLs encounter many shipping barcodes due to the volume of ecommerce brands they work with.
 Here are the main use cases:

 When receiving inventory from a manufacturer, supplier, or merchant, 3PLs need to scan barcodes, whether they are from parcel or freight shipments.
 3PLs will have varying processes, so you must conform to their standards to prevent delays in orders, unidentifiable inventory, and potential fees from them.